unaemelia/examensarbete/README.md

-# Secuflow: DevSecOps Policy Enforcement and Security Scanning in Kubernetes
+# Secuflow: Automation of security checks in CI/CD for Kubernetes

 ## About the Project
 This project is part of the final examination (Examensarbete) for the *Systemutvecklare DevSecOps* education program.
 It explores how security policies and automated scanning tools can be integrated into Kubernetes-based CI/CD workflows.
 The goal is to demonstrate practical enforcement of container security best practices using: